 Channel Island Cetacean Research Unit

 Tidal Energy is teaming up with scientists to better understand the potential impact of tidal turbine power generators on local marine life, including whales and other marine mammals.
-The group is utilizing the Whale Alert platform to survey and track the movements of marine mammals in the proposed ares of development and will be using the platform to monitor the environment on an on-going basis.
+The group is utilizing the Whale Alert platform to survey and track the movements of marine mammals in the proposed areas of development and will be using the platform to monitor the environment on an ongoing basis.

 Whale Alert Alaska - National Park Service

 The Ørsted vision is a world that runs entirely on green energy. Ørsted is the global leader in offshore wind, responsible for more than a quarter of the world’s installed offshore wind capacity.
 Since 2006, they have increased the share of green energy in our heat and power generation from 13 to 64%.
-Now, we have set a new target of more than 95% green energy by 2023. Ørsted is a financial backer of Whale Alert and a key representative of a network of energy partners.
+Now, they have set a new target of more than 95% green energy by 2023. Ørsted is a financial backer of Whale Alert and a key representative of a network of energy partners.

 ProtectedSeas publishes the most comprehensive Marine Managed Area map online and is an active developer of ocean conservation technology.
 ProtectedSeas provides critical technical resources and ongoing support for the ever-expanding set of Whale Alert projects.

 "Whale Alert" is trademark protected.

-Conserve.IO International Fund for Animal Welfare U.S. National Marine Sanctuaries
+Conserve.IO / International Fund for Animal Welfare / U.S. National Marine Sanctuaries